Do you want a refund on your child care expenses?

 Thankfully, it’s relatively easy to understand because you can deduct a maximum of $3,000 for expenses if you have one child and $6,000 for more than one child.

 The higher your income, the lower your credit.
 Unlike other credits, though, there’s no upper-income limit.
-Therefore, you can always claim at least some of the credit, no matter how high your income is.
+Therefore, you can claim the tax credit, no matter how high your income is.

 Try the Child Care Credit Calculator

 Do you want to find out how much a child care credit could be worth to you?

 Try using our child care tax credit calculator.
 All you have to do is answer some basic questions about how many children you have and how much you earn per year.

 The calculator will automatically tell you exactly how much you may be entitled to.

 Child Care Credit Age Limit

 There are age limits regarding whether a child is eligible to be claimed for the tax credit.
 The age limit is for children age 13 or younger at the end of the year.
 They can be claimed as a dependent on your tax return.

 It’s also possible to claim for your spouse if they have lived at home for at least six months of the year and cannot care for themselves.
 This also applies to anyone else in your household who would qualify as a dependent for tax purposes.

 Child Care Credit Income Limit